 - HMRC has started a compliance check into your company tax return.

 Making Tax Digital, the UK government’s new scheme that aims to simplify the tax system, started in April 2019 for VAT registered businesses.
 While tax is being moved online, it won’t remove the need to keep your own backups.

 You must keep this information saved and backed up in case of data corruption, damage, loss or theft.

-If you don’t keep your records for the required period, HMRC could penalise you.
-Penalties increase based on the seriousness of the offence, from £250 for a business in its first year to £3,000 for deliberate destruction of records.
+If you don’t keep your records for the required period, HMRC could penalize you.
+Penalties increase based on the seriousness of the offense, from £250 for a business in its first year to £3,000 for deliberate destruction of records.